The Dark Sides of Calvinism

 What is “Election” in this Context?

 I am not going to claim that I totally understand what Paul means when he says His Christian readers were foreordained, or predestined for God’s grace.
 In fact, most non-Calvinists struggle with those verses a little.
 It almost sounds like Calvin was right – if you avoid other verses that say things like “whosoever will” may come or “whoever calls on the name of the Lord will be saved.”
-(Unfortunately, those who preach hyper-Calvinism insist that their followers ignore such verses – to the extent I have heard some hyper-Calvinists preach literally every other verse in some passages.)
+(Unfortunately, those who preach hyper-Calvinism insist that their followers ignore such verses.
+I have heard some hyper-Calvinists preach literally every other verse in some passages.)

-One of the “buzzwords” hyperCalvinists like to use is “election,” which is their way of saying “God chose me.”
-As a person or church becomes more comfortable with such theology, saying “I am of the elect” can even begin to take on the sense that “God chose me and not you.”
+One of the code words that hyperCalvinists like to use is “election,” which is their way of saying “God chose me.”
+As a person or church becomes more comfortable with such theology, saying “I am of the elect” often takes on the sense that “God chose me and not you.”

 In addition, Puritans believed that God would demonstrate who among their community was truly saved through material blessing (a conviction also held by the Pharisees and Sadducees of Jesus’ day, but not held by Jesus or any of the New Testament believers).